The 2nd Search Futures Workshop

 Topics of interest may include, but are not limited to:

-• What is the duty/responsibility of an IR system?
+• What is the duty / responsible of an IR system?

 • If I want to see more, should the system give it to me?